csbg/Hands-on-Biomedical-Data/day2.md

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.5:`
 * Draw a p-value distribution using `geom_histogram`.
 * Is this distribution as expected?
-* Use `fill=factor(floor(AveExpr)` to better understand the distribution.
+* Use `fill=factor(floor(AveExpr)` to color the bins by the average expression level of each gene.
 What can you conclude from this?

 ### Number of hits
-Now, count the number of genes that are tested `?count`.
+Now, count the number of genes that are tested `count()`.
 Then, create a new table `limmaResSig` where you retain only those genes that significantly change between conditions, thus filtering on the `adj.P.Val`.
 Consider also filtering lowly expressed genes based on the above plots (p-value distribution).

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.6:`